sibie/tvshow-recommender/README.md

 ## About The Project

 This is a demo Spring Boot project for users to get random TV show recommendations that they have never seen before.
-Some features include:
+Features include:

   * User registration and session management
   * Token verification via email to confirm account creation